 Getting rid of blackheads is a huge concern for millions of Women.
 Unfortunately, blackheads have a habit of popping up when you least expect them.
 For example, you are dressed for your prom date, you look at the mirror, one last time — and there it is a nasty old blackhead!
 Fortunately, there are many ways to how to get rid of blackheads.

 A blackhead breakout could be caused by a number of reasons; excessive dead cells blocking the open pores, excessive production of oil in your skin, incorrectly cleaning of facial skin, or some medical problems like, indigestion, anaemia, constipation, or underactive thyroid gland, are considered to be contributing factors of pimple breakouts.

 Blackheads are the first initial stage of acne and can appear anywhere on your body but usually occur in clusters on your forehead, nose, and cheeks.
 They are usually visible as black or dark-whitish objects that stick out of your skin pores.
 You can spend a lot of money on treatments trying to cure them yourself; however, there are many treatments that are not as expensive that you can try at home.
 However, remember the basic treatment is to wash your face twice a day with warm water and mild soap to remove the excessive oil and dead skin.
 Don’t squeeze pimples as you can run the risk of infection or even having a permanent scar on your face.
-It is best to seek medical care of a dermatologist and get professional advice to help get rid of your pimples.
+It is best to seek the medical care from a dermatologist and get professional advice to help get rid of your pimples.